exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 - 👯 **Looking to collaborate on:** Open-source projects and developer tools
 - 💬 **Ask me about:** JavaScript/TypeScript, CLI tools.
 - ⚡ **Fun fact:** I don’t code for fun, if it doesn’t solve a problem, I don’t touch it.
 This is basically the Saved Message of My Life!
+Focus: Real-world problem solving with JavaScript/TypeScript and Generative AI.
+Philosophy: Only code that "solves a problem" is used.

 ---